ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/patching & setup info.md

 ### **2b.
 Open Links By Default**

-Follow these steps so that when you open a YouTube / YT Music link it will open in the ReVanced Extended app instead of the official app.
+Follow these steps so that when you open a YouTube / YT Music / Reddit link it will open in the ReVanced Extended app instead of the official app.

 > If you are using MIUI, you may need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
 After you install it, open it and tap on Manage applications.
 Then continue with the steps below.

-**a)** Uninstall or disable the official YouTube / YT Music app.
-Alternatively, go to the App info of YouTube / YT Music, tap on "Set as default" / "Open by default" > Open supported links, **Off**.
+**a)** Uninstall or disable the official YouTube / YT Music / Reddit app.
+Alternatively, go to the App info of YouTube / YT Music / Reddit, tap on "Set as default" / "Open by default" > Open supported links, **Off**.

-**b)** Now open the App info of YouTube RVX / YT Music RVX, tap on "Set as default" / "Open by default" > Open supported links, **On**.
+**b)** Now open the App info of YouTube RVX / YT Music RVX / Reddit RVX, tap on "Set as default" / "Open by default" > Open supported links, **On**.

 **c)** Then go back to the previous page.
 Tap "Supported web addresses", and turn them all **On**.